bluekitchen/btstack/chipset/README.md

 Dialog Semiconductor offers the DA14581, an LE-only SoC that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

-IT does not implement the Data Length Extension or supports multiple concurrent roles.
+It does not implement the Data Length Extension or supports multiple concurrent roles.

 **BD Addr** fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.